xsuite/xsuite/docs/footprint.rst

 =================

-Using the amplitude detuning given by the tune footprint, it is possible to solve the dispersion integral in https://cds.cern.ch/record/318826 and obtain the stability diagram.
+Using the amplitude detuning given by the tune footprint, it is possible to evaluate numerically the dispersion integral in https://cds.cern.ch/record/318826 and obtain the stability diagram (as in https://doi.org/10.1103/PhysRevSTAB.17.111002).

 .. literalinclude:: generated_code_snippets/stabilitydiagram.py
    :language: python